 While the research we have available is limited, many studies are ongoing.
 Scientists have established that the mechanism for pain relief is possible through various cannabinoid administrations, but widespread clinical trials on human subjects are desperately needed before we get FDA approval.

-meta-analysis of cannabinoids and pain describes how medical marijuana limits nerve pain.
+A meta-analysis of cannabinoids and pain describes how medical marijuana limits nerve pain.

 “The mechanisms of the analgesic effect of cannabinoids include inhibition of the release of neurotransmitters and neuropeptides from presynaptic nerve endings, modulation of postsynaptic neuron excitability, activation of descending inhibitory pain pathways, and reduction of neural inflammation.”